Espinosa's 3-run homer in 9th rallies Angels past A's 7-6

 Athletics: Rookie RHP Jharel Cotton pitches Wednesday night against the Angels.
 He held opponents to a .208 batting average in six starts last season.

-Angels: RHP Garrett Richards will make his first start since May 1, 2016.
+Angels: RHP Garrett Richards makes his first start since May 1, 2016.
 He underwent stem cell treatment in lieu of Tommy John surgery for a partially torn ligament in his right elbow.